Sean Lee

 Sean Patrick Lee (born July 22, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
-He played college football for the Penn State Nittany Lions, and was selected by the Cowboys in the second round of the 2010 NFL draft.
+Nicknamed “the General”, he played college football for the Penn State Nittany Lions and was selected by the Cowboys in the second round of the 2010 NFL draft.
 He made two Pro Bowls and the 2016 All-Pro Team.

 Early life

 He is the son of Craig Lee and Geralyn Lee of Upper St. Clair Township, Pennsylvania.
 Lee's older brother Conor was the placekicker for the University of Pittsburgh and his sister Alexandra was a student athlete at Upper St. Clair High School.
 Sean is also a grandson of Federal Judge Donald J. Lee of the United States District Court for the Western District of Pennsylvania.

-Lee was a multi-sport star at Upper St. Clair High School outside Pittsburgh, he was a three-year starter at point guard in basketball, averaging 21.2 points, 9.1 rebounds and 3.2 assists as a senior, and winning a district title.
+Lee was a multisport star at Upper St. Clair High School outside Pittsburgh; he was a three-year starter at point guard in basketball, averaging 21.2 points, 9.1 rebounds, and 3.2 assists as a senior, and won a district title.
 In football, Lee rushed for 1,240 yards and 21 touchdowns while registering 95 tackles and four interceptions as a safety for an 11-1 squad his senior year.

 College career

-After graduating from Upper St. Clair High School in Upper St. Clair Township, Pennsylvania, Lee went on to play college football at Penn State.
+After graduating from Upper St. Clair High Schoo] in Upper St. Clair Township, Pennsylvania, Lee went on to play college football at Penn State.
 Heading into 2008, Lee was a starting outside linebacker for coach Joe Paterno's Nittany Lions for two consecutive seasons.
-In his junior year he was 2nd team all Big Ten, finishing second on the team in tackles with 138.
-He had a season high 17 tackles versus Illinois, and registered more than 10 tackles in all but three games.
+In his junior year, he was second team all-Big Ten, finishing second on the team in tackles with 138.
+He had a season-high 17 tackles versus Illinois, and registered more than 10 tackles in all but three games.
 He also had two interceptions and three forced fumbles on the season.

-In April 2008, Lee tore the anterior cruciate ligament in his right knee during a non-contact drill at spring practice.
+In April 2008, Lee tore the anterior cruciate ligament in his right knee during a noncontact drill at spring practice.
 Despite being forced to take a medical redshirt for the 2008 season, Lee's teammates elected him a team captain that season.
-While rehabbing, he opted to serve as an undergraduate assistant coach, participating in every practice and wearing a headset on the sidelines during games that season.
+While rehabilitating, he opted to serve as an undergraduate assistant coach, participating in every practice and wearing a headset on the sidelines during games that season.

 Lee's teammates again elected him team captain prior to the 2009 season.